Tietgen-ITU/AI-Notes/notes/vault/books.RN.Chapter5.constraintPropagation.md

 #### Complexity
 ![](./assets/images/2022-03-24-10-42-14.png)
 # Global Constraints
 A Global constraint is one involving an arbitrary number of variabels.
+Constraint propagation is stronger for Global constraints then constraint propagation for its binary representation.